Habsburg Spain: War of the Spanish Succession

-Charles II was childless and it was clear that would produce no children and so the Habsburg line in Spain would die with him.
-Louis XIV and other European rulers had plans for when Charles II's death came, as it did at the age of 39 on November 1, 1700.
-Charles had named as his heir Philip of Anjou, a grandson of Louis XIV of France, whose claim was backed by France and most of the high Spanish nobility.
+Charles II was childless and it was clear that he would produce no children and so the Habsburg line in Spain would die with him.
+Louis XIV and other European rulers had plans for when Charles II's death came, as it did at the age of 39 on 1 November 1700.
+Charles had named as his heir Philip of Anjou, a grandson of Louis XIV, whose claim was backed by France and most of the high Spanish nobility.
 Philip had a Habsburg rival, Archduke Charles, who was supported by the Grand Alliance, whose primary members included Austria, the Dutch Republic, and Great Britain as well as significant parts of Aragon.
 The War of the Spanish Succession was fought both in Spain and outside between the great powers between 1701 and 1714.

 Although outside Aragonese lands there was insufficient popular support to hold inland areas, the allies did manage to hold land for the Hapsburg claimant until accepting the Bourbon claim at the Treaty of Utrecht.
 Under the Treaty of Rastatt the Hapsburg claimant, now also Holy Roman Emperor accepted the Bourbon claim in return for the Spanish Netherlands and Spanish possessions in Italy, so ending the Hapsburg pursuit of their claim to Spain.